Today's Articles

 *The Sugarland 95 was affirmed on this date in 2018.
 This is a name given to 95 people believed to be Black convicts forced to work the sugarcane fields during the Jim Crow era.

 Archaeologists in the Houston suburb of Sugar Land are exhuming and testing their remains.
-The gravesites were uncovered in April during the construction of a new school on the former Imperial State Farm Prison site, a notorious penitentiary named for the Imperial Sugar Company, once the nation's leading sugar producer.
-Officials from the Fort Bend Independent School District decided to call archaeologists to the construction site for the new building after a worker saw a human bone protruding from the dirt.
+The gravesites were uncovered in April during the construction of a new school on the former Imperial State Farm Prison site, a notorious jail named for the Imperial Sugar Company, once the nation's leading sugar producer.
+Officials from the Fort Bend Independent School District called archaeologists to the construction site for the new building after a worker discovered a human bone protruding from the dirt.

-All the remains the researchers have tested so far black males, except for one female.
+The researchers have tested all the remains of Black males so far, except for one female.
 They ranged in age from 14 to 70, and the archaeologists have found that many of their bones are misshapen in the same way, indicating the repetitive stress of hard labor.
-In addition to the remains, the researchers also uncovered rusty tools and chains the laborers might have worn.
+In addition to the remains, the researchers also uncovered rusty tools and chains that the laborers might have worn.

 New Poem Each Day